+As for lights?
 The Anguilla Christmas lights are beautiful!
 Some Anguillians really get into the holiday spirit and go all out with their Christmas ornaments.

 Heart-Warming Anguilla Decorations

-Another special place to visit, especially if you have children, is Anguilla's "Christmas Village."
+Some years, the community even organizes Anguilla's "Christmas Village."
 The Christmas Village is a collection of Christmas decorations and Christmas lights.
 It is magical!

 Anguilla's Christmas Village

 The Christmas Village (on years it is operational) is located in the Lower Valley, on the first paved road turn off to the right, after coming from the Valley round-about.

 If you are celebrating Christmas in Anguilla, also note that there are many Anguilla restaurants serving tasty Christmas dinners.